ioos/glider-dac/_docs/ngdac-netcdf-file-format-version-2.md

 ### Dimensionless Container Variables

-The following variables are dimensionless container variables used to store meta data about the glider and instrumentation.
+The following variables are dimensionless container variables used to store metadata about the glider and instrumentation.

 #### <i>platform</i>